- CAPA Analysis

 Ryanair is Europe's largest airline, the largest low-cost carrier, and one of the world's largest airlines as measured by international passengers carried.
-Ryanair has its largest base at largest base at London Stansted Airport, and second-largest base at Dublin Airport.
+Ryanair has its largest base at London Stansted Airport, and second-largest base at Dublin Airport.
 Ryanair currently operates a network covering over 40 bases and 1,100 routes (with over 1,300 daily departures) across 26 countries, connecting some 155 destinations.
 Ryanair operates a fleet of over 250 B737-800 aircraft, with a large order backlog.
 Ryanair employs more than 8,000 people and expects traffic to grow to 73.5 million passengers in fiscal year 2011.

 Location of Ryanair main hub (London Stansted Airport)

 LCCs will continue to evolve into hybrids of the original core model.
 CAPA and OAG consider Ryanair fits the LCC profile and it is included in our reporting on this basis.
 Please note: when reporting for an airline is changed from or to LCC the historical data is not affected and it can lead to a distortion in the current reported data.
 Contact us if you have any queries.

 easyJet's FY2014 pre-tax profit increased by more than 50% to its highest ever level and its operating margin returned to double digits after more than a decade at less than 10%.
 Its pursuit of a more passenger-focused and business-serving LCC model has driven it to improve and innovate in terms of product, with features such as allocated seating and a user-friendly website now being copied by the likes of Ryanair.

 This customer focus, together with what the company has called “a benign capacity environment”, as competitors were forced to reduce seat numbers, has led to impressive unit revenue growth, while management has not lost sight of cost control.
 Its confidence in the future was signalled by a dividend totalling GBP308 million.